eclair4151/AlexaControlledSamsungTV/README.md

 The 4th is the hd channel num.

-you can leave any the items that don’t apply empty/set to 0 in many cases like ESPN the channel id and full name will be the same
+you can leave any the items that don’t apply empty/set to 0 in many cases like ESPN the channel id and full name will be the same<br>
+It is also important to note that that the channel id and name are completely arbitrary and can be named anything you want to, to tell alexa to change the channel, Eg: alexa change the channel to unicorn on my tv.<br><br>
+Just note that in the full channel name to use spelled out numbers if it applies, Eg: Fox Sports One NOT Fox Sports 1

 ## Troubleshooting: